QwikDev/qwik/packages/qwik/src/core/api.md

     $props$?: Props;
     // (undocumented)
     $qrl$?: QRL<any>;
-    // Warning: (ae-incompatible-release-tags) The symbol "$renderCtx$" is marked as @public, but its signature references "RenderContext" which is marked as @alpha
+    // Warning: (ae-forgotten-export) The symbol "RenderContext" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     $renderCtx$?: RenderContext;